How to get a coronavirus refund on your monthly auto insurance bill

 Related: Tap or click here to see how cheap car insurance can put your privacy at risk.

-At least two auto insurance companies have already announced plans to either reduce the cost of premiums during the span of the pandemic or refund cash directly to customers.
+Auto insurance companies have been announcing plans to either reduce the cost of premiums during the span of the pandemic or refund cash directly to customers.

 Allstate, one of the nation’s biggest insurers, told the “New York Times” that it would refund most customers 15% of their monthly premium back during April and May.
 These refunds would be credited to customers’ bank accounts, credit cards or Allstate accounts in the coming weeks.

-Note: Update: Geico has also outlined its plans for crediting policyholders.
-Any policies up for renewal between April 8 and October 7, 2020, will receive a 15% credit.
-No action is required from the policyholder, but Geico estimates that customers will save an average of $150 per auto policy and $30 per motorcycle policy.